-The Offered Obligations are direct general obligations of the City of Milwaukee, Wisconsin (the "City" and the "State", respectively), payable from taxes levied on all taxable property within the City, subject to taxation by the City, without limitation as to rate or amount.
-The Offered Obligations are being issued for the purpose of financing various public improvements and fiscal requirements of the City.
+The Bonds will be dated June 15, 2010 and will mature on February 15, 2027.
+The Bonds are being issued pursuant to Chapter 67 of the Wisconsin Statutes and are direct general obligations of the City, payable from taxes levied on all taxable property within the City, subject to taxation by the City, without limitation as to rate or amount.
+The proceeds from the sale of the Bonds will be used to provide financing for various school construction projects.